gregdavisd/DAEBlend/README.md

 # Blender-Collada
 Python script to export Collada Version 1.5 DAE files from Blender.
+Blender already has a builtin Collada exporter but it's not an easily modifiable Python script addon.

 Download link: